 Long Island couple sues Chase Bank after their $25K savings account disappears

-LONG ISLAND –For big apple couple Anna and Salvatore Russo, when it got here to retaining the tune of their savings account at Chase bank, they relied on their signature card, paper withdrawal, and deposit facts.
+LONG ISLAND –For big Apple couple Anna and Salvatore Russo, when it got here to retain the tune of their savings account at Chase bank, they relied on their signature card, paper withdrawal, and deposit facts.

 That became in 2002.